National-Digital-Twin/management-node/docker/keycloak/tofu/Make-Cmds.md

 make apply WORKSPACE=dev DIR=.
 ```

-That’s it — no AWS regional/global directories are needed here.
+That's it - no AWS regional/global directories are needed here.
 This Makefile and commands are scoped to the Keycloak OpenTofu configuration in this folder.